Reading from the New Testament gospel of John, chapter three:

-Near the very end of Moses’ life, he had brought the people to the cusp of the Promised Land.
-Their journey from Mount Hor into Canaan, the future Israel, was simple: head east into Edom, then up the east side of the Dead Sea through the land of Moab, and come out near the Jordan River, across from Jericho.
-Direct enough.
-This well-traveled road was known as the King’s Highway and presented a very favorable shortcut.
-The only catch was that its use required permission from Edom, and their King denied it.
+Near the very end of Moses’ life, he had brought the people through the desert until the time came for them to enter the Promised Land, a land flowing with milk and honey.
+Their journey ahead from Mount Hor into Canaan, known thereafter as Israel, was a simple one: head east into Edom, then travel up the east side of the Dead Sea, through the land of Moab, and come out near the Jordan River, across from Jericho, from where they would enter.
+This was a well-traveled road known as the King’s Highway and presented a very favorable route.

-Yet another delay for Moses and the people.
-This meant that they not only had to go around Edom and Moab, but they had to also go around a mountain range blocking them to the south.
-This doubled the length of their foot journey and forced them to travel through sparse desert terrain rather than the more favorable and resourceful lands of Edom and Moab.
+This added yet another frustrating delay for Moses and the people, and meant that they now had to go around Edom and Moab, as well as around a mountain range that was blocking them to the south.
+This doubled the length of their required foot journey and forced them to travel through difficult desert terrain rather than the more favorable and resourceful lands of Edom and Moab.

 This new disappointment proved to be too much for the children of Israel to bear.
 This setback led them to revert to their old complaining ways, and they really let Moses and God have an earful.

-“Our soul loathes this worthless bread”.
-The miraculous manna that God provided each day was no longer being received with gratitude, to put it mildly.
+“This worthless bread” referred to the miraculous manna that God had been providing each day.
+Its life-giving benefits were no longer being received with gratitude, to put it mildly.

-What did God, who had provided for them these forty years and brought them so close to their new homeland, elect to do about this?
-He sent fiery serpents among the people in the wilderness, and many were bit and died.
+What did God, who had provided them with food and water these forty years and was about to give them their new homeland, elect to do about their rebellion?
+He responded by sending fiery serpents among the people in the wilderness, and many were bit by them and died.

-Faced with this new reality, the people came to their senses.
+Faced with this new painful reality, the people came to their senses.
 They confessed their sinful attitudes to the Lord and asked Moses to pray for them to do something about these snakes.
-Moses prayed and the Lord gave him a curious directive:
+Moses prayed for them and the Lord gave him a curious directive:

 A bronze snake on a pole?
-Today that is a commonly used symbol in medicine known as the “Rod of Asclepius”.
-But for the people in the desert, it was a symbol of healing from the deadly snakebites.
+Today that is a familiar symbol used in the medical world, known as the “Rod of Asclepius”.
+But for the people in the desert, it was more than a symbol, it was the only method of healing from the deadly snakebites.
 If bitten by a poisonous snake, one could look upon the bronze serpent on a pole, and live.

-Why would God choose to bring healing to the people in this way?
-Why not just remove all the snakes?
+Why might God choose to bring healing to the people in this way?
+Why not just remove the snakes?

 We could probably ask a similar question today.
 Why not just remove all the ways in which we get “snake-bit” as we face our challenges in life?

-In the gospel of John, Jesus used this event in the desert as an illustration of Him going to the cross for us as the remedy for our sins.
-The Son of Man, Jesus, will be lifted up on a cross to provide a healing for all of our sins, all who look to Him in faith.
-Just as the Israelites who were snake-bit with fatal poison could look up to Moses’ bronze serpent on a pole, and live.
+In the gospel of John, Jesus used this event in the desert as an illustration of Him going to the cross for us as the only remedy for our sins.
+The Son of Man, Jesus, would be lifted up on a cross to provide healing for the sins of all those who would look up to Him in faith.
+Just as the Israelites who were snake-bit with the fatal poison could look up to Moses’ bronze serpent on a pole, and live.